Hartshead Moor services

 Woolley Edge (M1 south, 22 miles)

-|Burtonwood (43 miles)||Welcome Break services||
+|Burtonwood (43 miles)||Welcome Break services||none on M62|

 Woodall (M1 south, 49 miles)

 Views expressed in these comments are those of the individual contributor.
-They are moderated by Facebook.
+User accounts are managed by Facebook.

 We would like the companies named to check here regularly but we can't force them to do so.